 Types of Alternative Teaching Licenses in Wisconsin

-Alternative Route in Shortage Area Pathway
+Alternative Route Program Pathway

-Candidates with a bachelor’s degree in an approved area must apply to an Alternative Route Program Provider.
+The Alternative Route Program Pathway requires candidates to have a bachelor’s degree with a major in the subject to be taught.
+This pathway is only for designated shortage areas such as mathematics, science, and special education.
+See the Department of Public Instruction for a full list of current shortage areas.
+Candidates with a bachelor’s degree in an approved area must pass a basic skills exam and a content knowledge exam in their desired content area.
+Then they must apply to an approved Alternative Route Program Provider.
 Upon admission, candidates will complete teacher preparation through that provider, typically while teaching at the same time.
 The Department of Public Instruction provides a list of program providers.
 After completing the program, candidates will be eligible for an Initial Educator License.

 Under the Post-Baccalaureate Pathway, candidates return to school to earn a master’s degree or postgraduate certificate that includes an approved teacher preparation program.
 Note that this pathway only qualifies candidates for licensure if a Wisconsin-approved school is attended.
 You can see a list of approved schools through the Department of Public Instruction.
 Candidates in this pathway must also pass the state exams for educators to become eligible for an Initial Educator License.